-Asset allocation describes the share of investments in specific assets.
+allocation Asset describes of investments specific assets.

 In line with the Sub-Fund's investment policy, at least two-thirds (66.67%) of the Sub-Fund's net assets will be invested in fixed income securities in scope which are aligned with the E/S characteristics promoted by the Sub-Fund (#1), subject to any security which the Investment Manager is in the process of selling because it no longer meets the ESG considerations applied by the Sub-Fund.